-The truth is, success in this career path is tied to how well we manage our business as a whole.
+The truth is that success in this career path is tied to how well we manage our business.
 Beyond just the fun creative stuff, that includes all the money management grunt work and thankless administrative tasks that come along for the ride.

 Here are some key concepts that will help you become more self-reliant.

 When you’re the one who is responsible for everything, you’d better have a process for getting things done.
 Otherwise, it’s too easy to get overwhelmed.
 That can lead to missing critical things like deadlines or following up on sales leads.

 Creating processes is simple, but it does take some time.
 First, make a list of all the business-related tasks you can think of.
 It should include anything your business requires like paying taxes/bills, keeping track of project hours, invoicing clients, and marketing.

 Next, review each item and think about ways to take care of them as efficiently as possible.
 Part of the challenge here is to create calm out of chaos.
 Some tasks, like paying bills, work more smoothly if you set aside a specific day and time to take care of them.
 And with many vendors providing automatic payment, technology could further simplify the process for you.

 Other items on your list should be taken care of as needed.
 For example, keeping track of project hours is a task that should probably be recorded in real-time.
 Otherwise, you risk forgetting to do so and missing out on some hard-earned cash.

 The lesson here is that when you must juggle multiple tasks, being organized is essential.